nabi1103/bsc-emo/README.md

 # Install requirements

-Python 3.6.0 or higher is recommended.
+The code is tested with Python 3.6

 ```
 pip install - r requirements.txt